 Each of the above-listed standards contains the requirements that are specific to the type of coating covered in the document.
-For example, Standard A 653 contains the coating-weight designators (G60, G90, etc.) for hot-dip coated galvanized (zinccoated) steel sheet.
-Also, each of the standards contains the requirements for the different steel designations (CS, FS, DDS, SS, etc.) that are available with the specific type of coating covered in the document.
+For example, Standard A653 [A653M] contains the coating-weight designators G60 [Z180], G90 [Z275], etc.) for hot-dip coated galvanized (zinc-coated) steel sheet.
+Also, each of the standards contains the requirements for the different steel designations (CS, FS, DDS, SS, etc.) that are available with the specific types of coatings listed in the document.